 Also, note that you can register your land in your name or as a corporation.
 If you decide to register in your name and transfer to a corporation later, transfer taxes are 1.5%.
 You’ll also have to pay notary fees, which vary based on the price of the property.
 This is something to consider if you buy land for personal use and decide to start a rental property business in Costa Rica down the line.

-Questions to Ask
+Questions To Ask

 - Does the property have water, electricity and sewer access?

-- Does it have internet?
+- Does it have internet access?

 - Are you allowed to build on it?